Open with QR Code

 Or visit the Help Center for more information:

-The Stegosaurus from the Denver museum of the Nature and Science is more than 26 feet long and over nine feet tall.
-The dinosaur is mounted as a permanent installation with steel shaped around it, welded in place, and permanently puttied to the bones, making it impossible to ever take apart.
-As a result, it was very difficult to scan!
-The Triebold Paleontology, Inc. scanned the dinosaur using Artec Space Spider and Artec Studio software.
-The scanning process involved crawling inside the rib cage, and there were also some interesting poses taken atop a step ladder to reach the tops of the big fan-shaped plates on the dinosaur’s back.
-The scanner was able to capture all of the elements from the tip of the nose to the spikes at the end of the tail.
-As well as aligning the scans, Artec Studio also allows us to reduce the mesh size to achieve the desired level of detail for manipulating the 3D model and for 3D printing.
-Scanning time: 1 week Processing time: 2 months (629 individual scans across 71 scan projects)
+This Stegosaurus skeleton from the Denver Museum of Nature & Science is more than 26 feet long and over nine feet tall.
+The bony beast is a permanent display with steel shaped around it, welded in place, and puttied together, making it impossible to take apart.
+Which means it was super difficult to scan!
+Triebold Paleontology, Inc. scanned the dinosaur using Artec Space Spider and Artec Studio software.
+The scanning involved crawling into the rib cage, then perching atop a step ladder just to reach the peaks of the big fan-shaped plates on the dinosaur’s back.
+The scanner captured everything from the nose to the tail spikes.
+Beyond aligning the scans, Artec Studio also reduced the mesh size to the desired level for manipulating the 3D model and 3D printing.
+Scanning time: 1 week - Processing time: 2 months (629 individual scans across 71 scan projects).